backstage/backstage/.changeset/twenty-hornets-train.md

 '@backstage/plugin-auth-backend': patch
 ---

-Enforce cookie ssl protection when in production for auth-backend sessions
+Enforce cookie SSL protection when in production for auth-backend sessions